sufyan2618/Devnity/README.md

 ## Overview

-**Sufi_Codes** is a modern, responsive, beautiful and feature-rich web-based code editor built with [Next.js](https://nextjs.org), Tailwind CSS, and Convex.
+**Devnity** is a modern, responsive, beautiful and feature-rich web-based code editor built with [Next.js](https://nextjs.org), Tailwind CSS, and Convex.
 It offers an interactive coding environment with real-time editing, sharing, comments, and a beautiful, accessible UI.
 Designed for developers who want a seamless, collaborative, and social code editing experience.

 ---